| Our very first televirtuality prototype. It

 boxes of the software as well as of the office supplies.
 A dialog system embedded in the

 3D world showed the price of these items and demonstrated how employees might order them.
+The prototype was demonstrated with suitable effect to

 executives and decision-makers throughout Ericsson.
 The goal was to confront them with one